Department of Film and Media Studies

 www.humanities.uci.edu/filmandmediastudies

 Film and Media Studies encourages students to take advantage of the many opportunities that UC Irvine offers to study abroad.
-Our students have studied in UCEAP programs all over the world and regularly earn credit towards their degrees.
+Our students have studied in UCEAP programs all over the world and regularly earn credit toward their degrees.
 Information on these programs is available through the UCI Study Abroad Center.

 Career Opportunities